tsunami416604/azure-docs.hu-hu/articles/iot-hub/quickstart-device-streams-echo-c.md

 A Windows a következő parancsokat a Developer-parancssorból a Visual Studio 2015 vagy 2017-es üzenet számára:

 ```
-    # In Windows
+    rem In Windows
-    # For VS2015
+    rem For VS2015
     cmake .. -G "Visual Studio 15 2015"

-    # Or for VS2017
+    rem Or for VS2017
-    cmake .. -G "Visual Studio 15 2017
+    cmake .. -G "Visual Studio 15 2017"

-    # Then build the project
+    rem Then build the project
     cmake --build . -- /m /p:Configuration=Release
 ```